Drawing lines in canvas

 Four formats may be used to define a color ...

-And be assigned to strokeStyle or fillStyle (besides textures as other options).
-These values are enclosed in quotation marks and can be the name of a color, the hexadecimal code on the form red, green, blue, the decimal values on three numbers or four with transparency.
+And be assigned to strokeStyle or fillStyle (besides textures too, that we will see later).
+These values are enclosed in quotation marks and can be the name of a color, or the hexadecimal code on the form red/green/blue, or decimal values with three numbers or four with a level of opacity.

 ctx.fillStyle = "white";